mateocastanodev/mateocastanodev/README.md

 # 💫 About Me:
-I'm looking to collaborate on web development and mobile development 🌱 I'm currently learning Ethical Hacking more deeply on Software 💬 Ask me about Angular, GoLang, React, Next.js, Vue.js, Shopify, AWS, Node.js, Nest.js.js<br>⚡️ Fun fact I love the funko pop figures, actually I have a collection of 72 funko<br>🚀 My second account is @mateocgomez<br>🛸 How to reach me: mateocdev.github.io
+I'm looking to collaborate on web development and mobile development 🌱 I'm currently learning Ethical Hacking more deeply on Software 💬 Ask me about Algorithms, JavaScript, Data Structure and Go<br>⚡️ Fun fact I love the funko pop figures, actually I have a collection of 72 funko<br>🚀 My second account is @mateocgomez<br>🛸 How to reach me: mateocdev.github.io

 ## 🌐 Socials: